-Over the 2018 May Bank Holiday weekend, the international fleet of Tall Ships will make its triumphant return to Liverpool for the fifth time, as part of Three Festivals Tall Ships Regatta 2018.
+Over the 2018 May Bank Holiday weekend, the international fleet of Tall Ships made its triumphant return to Liverpool for the fifth time, as part of the Three Festivals Tall Ships Regatta 2018.

 When the Tall Ships visited during a four-day jubilee celebrating Liverpool’s rich maritime history in 2008, the city’s docks welcomed more than one million visitors.
-Ten years later, Liverpool has the honour of hosting this spectacular fleet in an event that coincides with the ten year anniversary of their year as the European capital of culture.
-The race will be one of a series of internationally significant e vents, which mark a decade since Liverpool was named “European Capital of Culture.”
+Ten years later, Liverpool had the honour of hosting this spectacular fleet in an event that coincided with the Bordeaux Wine Festival visiting the UNESCO World heritage Waterfront.
+The race was just one of a series of internationally significant events, which marked a decade since Liverpool was named “European Capital of Culture.”

-Berthed in the Victorian splendour of the Albert Dock and alongside the award-winning Liverpool Cruise Terminal, the fleet will be close to the beating heart of the city.
-Here, a wealth of art, culture, architecture, music, and sport, as well as a thriving selection of bars, restaurants and shops are waiting for you to experience and explore.
+Berthed in the Victorian splendour of the Albert Dock and alongside the award-winning Liverpool Cruise Terminal, the fleet was close to the beating heart of the city.
+Here, a wealth of art, culture, architecture, music, and sport, as well as a thriving selection of bars, restaurants and shops were on hand for visitors and crews to experience and explore.

-Together with the city’s specially commissioned programme of street animation, aerobatic displays and colourful shanties, the Baltic Tall Ships Regatta 2018 in Liverpool is set to entertain and delight the crowds and crew with its famed hospitality.
+Together with the city’s specially commissioned programme of street animation, aerobatic displays and colourful shanties, the Three Festivals Tall Ships Regatta 2018 in Liverpool entertained and delighted the crowds and crews with its famed hospitality.

 “The Tall Ships was one of the highlights of 2008 and so it’s fitting they make their return in a year when we celebrate a decade since our unforgettable culture title.